deepakpillai/b6_large_language_model/README.md

 # B6 Large Language Model (LLM) 🚀

 B6 is a high-performance language model implementation that pushes the boundaries of efficient transformer architecture.
-Built with PyTorch and optimized for modern GPUs, it combines cutting-edge techniques like Flash Attention, Rotary Position Embeddings (RoPE), and advanced memory management to deliver a powerful, scalable training framework for language models.
+Built with PyTorch and optimized for modern GPUs, it combines cutting-edge techniques like Flash Attention, Rotary Position Embeddings (RoPE), and advanced memory management to deliver a powerful, scalable training foundation for language models.

 ## ⚡ Core Features